hsk81/yeoman-generator-dizmo/README.md

 Then *within* an existing project's main folder, we can execute:
 ```
-yo dizmo --upgrade
+yo @dizmo/dizmo --upgrade
 ```

-It's also possible to only invoke `yo dizmo`, in which case each and every conflict between the existing and new files and folders need to be manually signed-off by the user.
+It's also possible to only invoke `yo @dizmo/dizmo`, in which case each and every conflict between the existing and new files and folders need to be manually signed-off by the user.
 Since *all* conflicts need to be decided on, instead of just the conflicts w.r.t. the build system, this manual upgrading can be onerous.

-However, with the `yo dizmo --upgrade` command, *only* the build system of the actual project is upgraded, while the none-build related files and folders remain untouched.
+However, with the `yo @dizmo/dizmo --upgrade` command, *only* the build system of the actual project is upgraded, while the none-build related files and folders remain untouched.

 Further, the `--upgrade` flag can also be combined with the sub-generator flags `--type-script` and `--coffee-script` (see below for more information about sub-generators).